spraakbanken/korp-frontend/doc/frontend_devel.md

 - __has_timespan__ - Boolean.
 If the backend supports the `timespan` call, used in corpus chooser for example.
 Default: `true`
 - __hits_per_page_values__ - Array of integer.
 The available page sizes.
 Default: `[25, 50, 75, 100]`
 - __hits_per_page_default__ - Integer.
 The preselected page size.
 Default: `hits_per_page_values[0]`
+- __iso_languages__ - A map of two-letter ISO language codes to three-letter.
+Only used for fixing old links.
+Default: See `settings.js`
 - __map_center__ - See [Map](#map)
 - __map_enabled__ - Boolean.
 See [Map](#map)
 - __news_desk_url__ - See [News widget](#news-widget)